eljost/pysisyphus/docs/coordinate_systems.rst

 Constraining the Cartesian coordinates (X, Y and Z) of one atom does not affect the final energy of an optimization. **But constraining more than one atome does.**

+Harmonic restraints to selected primitive internals can be specified in the `calc:` section (see the :ref:`Restraint` documentation).

 Isotopes
 ^^^^^^^^
 Different isotope masses can be requested.
 The system works similar to Gaussians system.